 Short answer, is no. If your intent is doing your keyword research is to create HTML keyword meta-tags, then you are basically wasting your time.

 If you think of keyword research is identifying your focus words for your blog article, then there is value in doing keyword research.
 The value comes not from adding HTML keyword meta-tags, but rather through integrating your keywords ( focus words) into your blog article title, headers, and body content.
 These focus words can also be added to media metadata and used as part of your tactful repetition approach to content.

-For all intents and purposes, HTML keyword meta-tags are useless from a HTML coding standpoint.
-However doing keyword (focus words) research can be valuable in tuning the language of your blog article to optimize the focus of your blog post.
+For all intents and purposes, HTML keyword meta-tags are useless from an HTML coding standpoint.
+However, doing keyword (focus words) research can be valuable in tuning the language of your blog article to optimize the focus of your blog post.